 - 1. Relate current knowledge into advanced nursing studies - 2.
-Use advanced nursing skills and knowledge to meet individualized patient needs - 3.
+Use pharmacological knowledge to meet individualized patient needs - 3.
 Employ plans for intelligent safe nursing care of the patient through the lifespan within the Holistic Nursing concept - 4.
 Identify the patient through the lifespan as a unique individual who needs assistance during illness regardless of age or degree of infirmity - 5.
 Display good interpersonal relationships and communication skills between nurse and patient; nurse and co-workers, nurse and family nurse and interdisciplinary team in a timely manner, including technology to support decision making to improve patient care - 6.
 Consider the common needs of the patient and the Vocational Nurse's responsibility for the patient's environment, safety and well-being based on the vocational program of study and evidence-based practice - 7.
 Recognize the importance of observation and communication regarding patient and co-worker interactions and charting.
 Assemble information using the Nursing Process as a nursing assessment of each patient - 8.
 Demonstrate principles of asepsis, communicable disease prevention and health care/community readiness for disrupting events - 9.
 Demonstrate knowledge of advanced interventions to support the patient and family during life stages, including death and dying and potential care needs of vulnerable patient - 10.
 Demonstrate methods for promoting safety in the work environment, including facility policies and procedures - 11.
-Utilize terminology and rationale for performing advanced nursing skills - 12.
-Identify appropriate equipment needed for each nursing skill performed - 13.
-Identify, assess, and evaluate the patient's response to the procedure - 14.
-Discuss the necessity for the patient/family education regarding the specific skill - 15.
-Correctly use abbreviations, definitions, prefixes, suffixes, verbs, adjectives, and words in the nursing profession - 16.
-Break down a list of medical words and identify the meaning of each word in the list through structural analysis - 17.
-Must pass the course with 76 average and no more than 2 absences.
+Demonstrate methods for promoting safety in pharmacological interventions, including facility policies and procedures - 12.
+Utilize terminology and rationale for pharmacology - 13.
+Identify appropriate resources needed for pharmacological intervention(s) - 14.
+Identify, assess, and evaluate the patient's response to the prescribed medication(s) - 15.
+Discuss the necessity for the patient/family education regarding the pharmacological intervention(s) - 16.
+Correctly use abbreviations, definitions, prefixes, suffixes, verbs, adjectives, and words in the nursing profession - 17.
+Break down a list of medical words and identify the meaning of each word in the list through structural analysis